-Study Stream applies these age-old principles by monitoring your performance on each Flash Fact and using a spaced repetition algorithm that predicts when you should see that fact again.
-For example, let's say that you are studying genetics and a new card appears about Edwards syndrome:
+Study Stream applies these age-old principles by monitoring your performance on each flashcard and using a spaced repetition algorithm that predicts when you should see that fact again.
+For example, let's say that you are studying gastrointestinal and a new card appears about salivary gland tumors:

 - If you answer Don't Know, the system will serve that card again to you in about 2 minutes.

-- If you answer Unsure, the system will wait about 5 minutes before presenting it to you again.
+- If you answer OK, the system will wait about a day before presenting it to you again.